(reading time: 1 hour, 25 minutes)

 The pirate accidentally emphatically nodded at lightfolk eye level as he passed Skuldug.
 He did so a second time at an empty space.
 The tilefolk grabbed his arm and pulled him, an act they all interpreted as permission to finally set out.
 When they closed the door of the rundown house it was still in the frigid early drops of morning.
 The museum housing the geode, which in turn housed the bead, wouldn’t even open to the public for another two drops, but they had quite a ways to walk before reaching the pulley-elevators that would take them from the cream filling to the sugar on top.

-There were faster methods of transportation available, both public and private, but Fixadil had dispatched confrontational guards into most spaces in preparation for tomorrow’s potluck.
+There were faster methods of transportation available, both public and private, but Fixadil had dispatched confrontational guards into most spaces in preparation for the morrow’s potluck.
 Their best hope was to stick to back streets and little-used elevators that barely functioned, manned by bent gray bergfolk who were barely alive.

 “This is too much,” Claudize sighed, the first one to speak since they boarded the final elevator.
 The flushess turned to him, her guilt obvious.
 “Whatever made you think someone could earn this glare fair and square?”